praxis/praxis/reference/controllers.md

 {% highlight ruby %}
 def show(id:, token:, **other_params)
   accept = request.headers.accept # Retrieve 'Accept' header
-  view   = request.payload.view   # Retrieve a 'view' parameter from the payload id == request.params.id         # id argument will be the same as request.params.id
+  if request.payload.key?(:view)  # whether a value was specified for 'view'
-end
+    view = request.payload.view   # Retrieve a 'view' parameter from the payload end id == request.params.id         # id argument will be the same as request.params.id end
 {% endhighlight %}

 ## Returning a Response